 Vegetables such as summer & winter squash have edible parts such as the skin, seeds, and flowers.

-The nutritional value of squash
+The nutritional value of squash for hamsters.

 1. Abundance of antioxidants